 The Stress Bucket:

 I think there is an extra element to this which is important we take in to account.
-I often talk to my customers about a stress bucket and how things that need to be processed by the brain (very often negatives such as set backs, losses, painful experiences etc) end up in the bucket.
+I often talk to my customers about a stress bucket.
+The bucket fills with things that need to be processed by the brain (very often negatives such as set backs, losses, painful experiences etc).
 We know the subconscious will process these things during downtime, when accessing a positive trance state and, most importantly, during REM sleep.
 All these things will lighten the load in the bucket.

 What to do about it?

 There are of course ways to reduce the amount that goes in to the bucket.
 Skills we can practice, things we can do or perceive differently.
-Ultimately though it is often crucial that we find a way to redirect some additional gas to the health burner, because this will have a direct impact on the weight of the bucket too.
+Ultimately though it is often crucial that we find a way to redirect some additional gas to the health burner.
+This will have a direct impact on the weight of the bucket too.
 The temptation to cut the gas supply to this burner is a very short term way of thinking.

 Do you need help getting your stress bucket under control?
 Perhaps you need help redirecting the gas supply to a different burner?